Understanding Healthcare Decisions at the End of Life

-What about pacemakers (or similar devices)—should they be turned off?
+Should pacemakers (or similar devices) be turned off when someone is dying?
 A pacemaker is a device implanted under the skin on the chest that keeps a heartbeat regular.
 It will not keep a dying person alive.
 Some people have an implantable cardioverter defibrillator (ICD) under the skin.
 An ICD shocks the heart back into regular rhythm when needed.
 The ICD should be turned off at the point when life support is no longer wanted.
 This can be done at the bedside without surgery.

 As death approaches, loss of appetite is common.
 Body systems start shutting down, and fluids and food are not needed as before.
 Some experts believe that at this point few nutrients are absorbed from any type of nutrition, including those received through a feeding tube.
 Further, after a feeding tube is inserted, the family might need to make a difficult decision about when, or if, to remove it.

 If tube feeding will be tried, there are two methods that could be used.
 In the first, a feeding tube, known as a nasogastric or NG tube, is threaded through the nose down to the stomach to give nutrition for a short time.
 Sometimes, the tube is uncomfortable.
 Someone with an NG tube might try to remove it.
 This usually means the person has to be restrained, which could mean binding his or her hands to the bed.

 If tube feeding is required for an extended time, then a gastric or G tube is put directly into the stomach through an opening made in the side or abdomen.
 This second method is sometimes called a PEG (percutaneous endoscopic gastrostomy) tube.
 It carries risks of infection, pneumonia, and nausea.